GenPink

 About

-Let’s first start with the girl behind this blog … my name is Elysa, I am 28 I am an Emerging Media Consultant with Ellipse Communications, in Dallas, Texas.
+Let’s first start with the girl behind this blog … my name is Elysa.
+I am Community Manager and Professional Geek Girl.
 I have a wide variety of interests ranging from wine to widgets.
 I surround myself with pretty things, my friends, artwork, and even my food is pretty (for the most part).
 I like to browse the web for new and interesting ideas.
-I am also the queen of social networking sites.

-I decided to start GenPink for a few reasons.
-The majority of the blogs I found written by women were “mommy blogs,” since I am not a mom I wanted something a little different.
-Also, I thought this would be a great venue to share all of my fun findings in one place.
+I decided to start GenPink in 2007.
+I thought this would be a great venue to share all of my fun findings in one place.

-GenPink is about being a twenty something woman.
+GenPink is about being a twenty-to-thirty-something woman.
 Letting others know how our generation is different than those before us.
-We are career women, single & married, girl friends, and individuals.
+We are career women, single & married, girl friends and individuals.
 There is a delicate balance in being an individual and being part of a support system for your friends, family and your environment.
-GenPink is about balancing family and work, technology, entertainment, and exploration of new ideas.
+GenPink is about balancing family and work, technology, entertainment and exploration of new ideas.

 You can read randomness of me on my post ABCs of Me or these posts tagged elysa